2004 American League Championship Series: Books and films

 There have been many books and documentaries about the 2004 Red Sox and the 2004 ALCS.
 Shortly after their World Series win, authors and Red Sox fans Stephen King and Stewart O'Nan published Faithful, a book chronicling the 2004 Boston Red Sox season, beginning with an e-mail in the summer of 2003, and throughout the 2004 season, from spring training to the World Series.
 In March 2005, Houghton Mifflin Company published Reversing the Curse, a book by Dan Shaughnessy, author of the bestselling The Curse of the Bambino, chronicling the 2004 Red Sox season, specifically the 2004 ALCS.
 Sportswriter Bill Simmons wrote Now I Can Die in Peace in 2006.
-In the book, Simmons' recalled being teased by Yankees fans growing up in Stamford, Connecticut about how the Red Sox never won anything.
 In 2010, ESPN's 30 for 30 featured a documentary named "Four Days in October", which went into depth of the Red Sox's triumph over the Yankees in the 2004 AL Championship Series over the course of 4 days.
 In 2024, Netflix released a documentary on the Red Sox comeback in 2024, titled The Comeback: 2004 Boston Red Sox.

 Fever Pitch, released in 2005, was an American romantic comedy-drama film directed by the Farrelly brothers, starring Drew Barrymore and Jimmy Fallon.
 It was a remake of the British 1997 film of the same title, based on a 1992 autobiographical book.
 The 1992 book and 1997 movie were based on Arsenal's last-minute League title win in the final game of the 1988–1989 season, while the 2005 version was adapted to focus on the 2004 Boston Red Sox.
 During filming of the movie, the script had to be changed due to Boston winning the World Series, which was unanticipated while in production.